 Unplug To A Refreshing Sleep

-Smartphones, laptops, televisions, there is so much technology in our lives, but they shouldn’t be in the bedroom.
+Smartphones, laptops, televisions, and more.
+There is so much technology in our lives, but they shouldn’t be in the bedroom.
 Power down your electronic devices at least an hour before bedtime so your brain knows it’s wind-down time and not time to be alert.

 Clear Your Mental Desktop So You Can Sleep Soundly